I moved to Denver, Colorado, in 2005 to study at the Daniels School of Business, University of Denver.

-Aside from wanting to learn "correct" business practice, I hoped to gain insights into bridging the divide that often exists between artists and business people on governing boards in the non-profit arts industry.
-I was to put that to the test when I joined CPAC in 2009.
+Aside from wanting to learn about mainstream business practice, I hoped to gain insights into bridging the divide that often exists between creatives and business people on non-profit governing boards.

-I graduated in 2007 with an MBA in Value-Based Leadership - right on the cusp of the great recession - and was fortunate to be hired by Dan Jacobs, director of the university's Victoria H. Myhren Gallery to edit On the Road in the Soviet Empire: Semyon Fridlyand Photographs, a career retrospective of the eponymous Jewish photographer who had somehow survived Stalin’s purges.
+I graduated in 2007 with an MBA in Value-Based Leadership - right on the cusp of the great recession.
+I was fortunate to be hired by Dan Jacobs, director of the university's Victoria H. Myhren Gallery to edit On the Road in the Soviet Empire: Semyon Fridlyand Photographs, a career retrospective of the eponymous Jewish photographer who had somehow survived Stalin’s purges.

-In 2009 I joined the board of the Colorado Photographic Arts Center, and within a year was Board Chair.
-In August 2011, I led CPAC's merger with a photography non-profit called Working With Artists.
-As a result CPAC inherited an expansive space, paid staff, and a budget in the range of $200,000 - approximately $192,000 bigger than previously!
-I left the Myhren Gallery to help with the transition and direct exhibition programming.
-In January 2012, after some growing pains, I became Executive Director.
-Managerially, I focused on professionalizing the organization’s operations, broadened the scope of artists represented, and diversified income streams.
-As head curator, I re-directed the program to emphasize contemporary photographers, and curated numerous on- and off-site exhibitions, events, workshops, and reviews.
+In 2009 I joined the board of the non-profit Colorado Photographic Arts Center, which had been founded by Denver's legendary Hal Gould and others in 1963.
+I was also invited to curate a career retrospective of Hal's photography at RedLine, Denver.
+In August 2011, as Board Chair, I led CPAC's merger with another photography non-profit called Working With Artists situated in Lakewood, just outside the city limits.
+As a result CPAC inherited an expansive space, paid staff, and a budget that jumped from $8,000 a year to $200,000!
+In January 2012, after some growing pains, I was appointed Executive Director.
+Managerially, I focused on professionalizing operations, broadening the scope of artists to emphasize contemporary practice, and diversifying income streams.
+As lead curator, I organized or curated numerous on- and off-site exhibitions, events, workshops, and reviews (see "Curatorial").
 Perhaps most importantly, I engineered a move to downtown Denver, which was vital to improving visibility and raising the profile of the organization nationally.

-In April 2015, as director of CPAC, I was principle organizer of a national weekend portfolio review, held at Redline in conjunction with Denver's Month of Photography.
-The event was the largest and most successful portfolio review ever held in the city, and set a precedent for reviews to be held again in 2017.
+In April 2015, I was principle organizer of a national weekend portfolio review, held at RedLine in conjunction with Denver's Month of Photography.
+The event was the largest and most successful portfolio review ever held in the city, and set an outstanding precedent for all future reviews.

 In the fall of 2015 I embarked on a 12 month sabbatical to Eugene, Oregon.
 An interview with me, conducted soon after my arrival, can be found on Blake Andrews’ blog.
-Now back in Denver (as of August 2016) my focus is on developing my company, Durrington Edits, andprojects that include a proposed traveling exhibition with the Museum of Photographic Arts, San Diego, for the 75th anniversary of the atomic bombings in 2020.
+Now back in Denver (as of August 2016) my focus is on developing my company, Durrington Edits, and to work on projects that include developing two major exhibitions and a history of post-WWII photography in Colorado.